internago-ab/site/content/country/italy.md

 <div>

-In order to pay out salaries in Italy, it is generally necessary to register a local company.
+<strong>In order to pay out salaries in Italy, it is generally necessary to register a local company.</strong>

 <br>